Vanilla planifola. Copyright: The American Orchid Society (AOS).

 Infrequent transplants are the best approached to successfully growing Vanilla Orchids, as excessive root disturbance or the incorrect potting mix/pot can both cause issues of weakened health and even death.

-Repot every three years (& when not flowering) in the spring using Orchid bark and the next sized pot with adequate drainage.
+Repot every three years (& when not flowering) in the spring using Orchid Bark and the next sized pot with adequate drainage.
 Don't worry if you snap the Velamen (white spongy epidermis) that covers the roots as it'll re-fuse again within the following few weeks.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Keep an eye out for mealybugs, spider mites, scale, thrips & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, except for the latter in the soil.
 Common diseases are root rot, leaf-spot disease, rust, mosaic virus (brown or purple spots on the leaves), black rot, botrytis petal blight, powdery mildew & southern blight - click here to learn more about these issues.